getting off benzodiazepines

 • Using coping skills to recognize and deal with stress or anxiety.

-• Eating healthy foods that boosts mood.
+• Eating healthy foods that boost mood.

 • Exercising to improve mood and self-esteem.